MicrosoftDocs/sql-docs/azure-sql/database/security-server-roles.md

 [!INCLUDE[appliesto-sqldb](../includes/appliesto-sqldb.md)]

-In Azure SQL Database, the server is a logical concept and permissions cannot be granted on a server level.
+In Azure SQL Database, the server is a logical concept and permissions can't be granted on a server level.
 To simplify permission management, Azure SQL Database provides a set of fixed server-level roles to help you manage the permissions on a [logical server](logical-servers.md).
 Roles are security principals that group logins.

 > [!NOTE]
 > The *roles* concept in this article are like *groups* in the Windows operating system.